CodingItWrong/codingitwrong.com/_drafts/the-fourth-developer.md

 This is why adding D increases the amount of unfamiliar code more than it increases familiar code.
 The new code written isn't always familiar, and now code that would previously have been familiar is less frequently familiar.

-To be clear, the problem isn't the fourth developer added to an existing team of three: we said in the assumptions that all developers have the same skill level and are fully onboarded to the project.
+To be clear, the problem isn't the fourth developer added to the project, in and of themselves: we said in the assumptions that all developers have the same skill level and are fully onboarded to the project.
 D is not "the new developer;" D is just "one of the two developers who isn't writing or reviewing a given PR."
 The blame isn't on one person; the blame is on the unavoidable dynamics of a four-developer team.

 You added a fourth developer to the team because you wanted an increase in the amount of code written, with the implicit assumption that most of that code would be high quality.
 But your goal hasn’t been achieved.
 Adding the fourth developer has only increased the amount of *familiar* code from 3 units to 3.33, and it has introduced the costly dynamic of unfamiliar code, 0.67 units of it.